meatherly/meatherly.github.com/_posts/2015-05-11-phoenixauthentication.md

   end
 end
 ```

+In this module we're importing 2 functions.
+This is nice so we don't have to bloat our module with unused functions.
+What's nice about the `Repo.insert/1` function is that it returns the model after insert so we can use that in our controller to store the user model in the session.

+We could have put `generate_password/1` and `generate_password_and_store_user/1` one method but I decided to split it up.
+You can do the same or put it all in one function.
+The choice is yours.

 Alright, our `RegistrationController` should be finished now.
 We can visit the registration form and test it now.
 After you create a user it should redirect to the pages index page with a flash message letting you know that you've logged in.
 If something goes wrong it should render the new page again with errors.
 We have it redirecting to the pages controller but we'll change that to the `PheetController` soon.